 Vaccinations for Dogs and Puppies

-What types of dog vaccinations are available?
+What types of puppy vaccinations are needed?

 Canine Parvovirus is a potentially fatal viral disease, spread through contact with infected faeces.
 It’s both widespread and contagious.
-Symptoms often include vomiting and diarrhoea (sometimes containing blood), fever and loss of appetite.
+Symptoms often include: vomiting and diarrhoea (sometimes containing blood), fever and loss of appetite.
 Affected dogs usually require intensive veterinary treatment.
 Vaccination is critical to prevent infection and to control the spread of the disease.

 This is a highly contagious viral disease that is also often fatal.
 It generally affects the respiratory, gastrointestinal and nervous systems and begins with a fever.
 It’s spread as an airborne infection and vaccination is the only effective means of control.
 Thankfully this condition is much less common in recent times, but reported cases have increased in areas where vaccinations have fallen.
-Vaccinating dogs against it is therefore still important.
+Vaccinating your puppy against it is therefore still important.

 Infectious Canine Hepatitis (Canine Adenovirus-1)

 This contagious viral disease can cause a variety of symptoms ranging from fever, thirst and loss of appetite to bleeding problems and liver damage.
 Infection is spread through the ingestion of infected urine, faeces or saliva.
 The good news is that it can be prevented by vaccination.

 Non-core vaccinations are less important than core vaccinations, but your puppy may still need them under certain circumstances, such as if they are going on holiday or staying in a boarding kennel.
 Your vet will be able to tell you if your dog could benefit from them.